lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-Our next task is to find out how to obtain a list of element and their orders.
+Our next task is to find out how to obtain a list of elements and their orders.

 ~~~
 Enter `?elements` and explore the list of help topics.
 ~~~